jdchart/mmma/docs/region_units.md

 - `end`: the end of a span of time.
 - `x`: the x coordinate of the top left of a rectangular space, or the x coordinate of a point.
 - `y`: the y coordinate of the top left of a rectangular space, or the y coordinate of a point.
+- `z`: the z coordinate of the top left of a rectangular space, or the z coordinate of a point.
 - `width`: the width of a space.
 - `height`: the height of a space.
+- `depth`: the height of a space.
 - `path`: a list of point coordinates that would draw non-rectangular limits of the region.
 - `props` : ad hoc region definitions.